douglampe/codetender/README.md

 ### Delete

 Codetender supports deleting files after processing via the JSON configuration.
-This is particularly useful for script which are intended to be executed before or after processing, but are not intended to remain as content.
+This is particularly useful for scripts which are intended to be executed before or after processing, but are not intended to remain as content.
 The `delete` config expects an array of globs (similar to the `.gitignore` syntax).
 Any files matching the globs will be removed from the destination folder after processing.
 If `codetender new` is used with both a `.codetender` config and the